Southern Union State Community College offers two mobility options for the Licensed Practical Nurse.

 Option 2: The LPN to RN Track II Mobility Program is for LPN's who graduated less than one year ago from an Alabama Two-Year College System practical nursing program and in the new curriculum.
 The Track II option admits one time per year, for fall semester.
 Students admitted to this program will enter Semester II of the mobility curriculum.
 Applicants for this option must meet the same admission requirements as the LPN to RN mobility applicants and apply by the published deadline dates.
 Qualified applicants are admitted as clinical space permits in NUR 211, Advanced Nursing Concepts.

-Application Deadline*: June 15th, 2017 for fall admission 2017 (Track II option only.
+Application Deadline*: June 15th for fall admission on the Opelika Campus (Track II option only.
 See second option above)

 *Please note: LPN's who graduated from an out-of-state program or from an Alabama college more than 1 year ago or in the old curriculum must apply to the regular LPN to RN Mobility program by the deadline listed above.

 ADN Program Accreditation:

 The Associate Degree Nursing program at Southern Union State Community College located in Opelika, Alabama is accredited by the: Accreditation Commission for Education in Nursing (ACEN), 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326, (404) 975-5000.
 The most recent accreditation decision made by the ACEN Board of Commissioners for the Associate Degree Nursing program is continuing accreditation.
 View the public information disclosed by the ACEN regarding this program at http://www.acenursing.us/accreditedprograms/programSearch.htm.
 The Associate Degree Nursing program is approved by the Alabama State Board of Nursing.

 Length of Program: 1 year (66 semester hours of coursework of which 20 semester hours of prerequisite course work are required for admission).